-- For obesity studies primary outcome parameters will be body composition (body weight and fat mass) - For Diabetes studies, the primary outcome parameters will be insulin resistance, measured via blood glucose/plasma insulin levels, oral glucose tolerance or insulin tolerance tests or hyperinsulinemic euglycemic clamps. - For lipid studies, the primary outcome parameters will be plasma lipids. - For atherosclerosis studies the primary outcome parameters will be histological analysis of plaque size and severity in aortic root area or aorta. - For NASH studies the primary outcome parameters will be the histological analysis of NASH and fibrosis, similarly as is currently done in human patients to diagnose NASH.
-Also biochemical measurements of liver lipids or collagen can be added. - For nephropathy studies the primary outcome parameters will be histological analysis of kidneys, as well as kidney function measured by creatinine/albumin ratio in urine or glomerular filtration rate.

-• For retinopathy studies the primary outcome parameters will be the measurement of structural changes of the retina for instance with a retinal imaging camera.
+- For obesity studies primary outcome parameters will be body composition (body weight, fat mass and inflammation in adipose tissue) - For Diabetes studies, the primary outcome parameters will be insulin resistance, measured via blood glucose/plasma insulin levels, oral glucose tolerance or insulin tolerance tests or hyperinsulinemic euglycemic clamps. - For lipid studies, the primary outcome parameters will be plasma lipid levels and lipoprotein profiles. - For atherosclerosis studies the primary outcome parameters will be histological analysis of plaque size and severity in aortic root area or aorta. - For NASH studies the primary outcome parameters will be the histological analysis of NASH and fibrosis, similarly as is currently done in human patients to diagnose NASH (Liang et al PLoS ONE 2014, PMID: 25535951).
+Also biochemical measurement of liver lipids/collagen turnover can be added. - For nephropathy studies the primary outcome parameters will be histological analysis of kidneys, as well as kidney function measured by creatinine/albumin ratio in urine or glomerular filtration rate. - For neurodegenerative diseases/neuroinflammation studies the primary outcome parameters will be the measurement of structural changes of the brain using MRI or by histology complemented by brain lipids.